-The Council's Land and Property Asset Disposal Framework sets out the procedures for disposal of assets.
+By taking a more corporate and strategic approach to how the Council uses its Assets through the Corporate Landlord model, the Council's Land and Property Asset Disposal Framework sets out the procedures for disposal of assets.

-The Council determines, through the surplus property assets process, which land and property assets are surplus to both Directorate and Council requirements.
+Through the corporate approach to dealing with surplus property assets, the Council determines which land and property assets are surplus to both Directorate and Council requirements.
 For Open Spaces, the Parks Section will engage with Legal, Estates and Strategic Services to establish whether the asset can be disposed of.
-An Option Appraisal framework is crucial to ensure our organisational disposals / acquisitions are fully informed and based on robust evidence.
+An Options Appraisal framework is crucial to ensure our disposals / acquisitions are fully informed and based on robust evidence.
 Appraisals will include an assessment of: